MV St Edmund: Ministry of Defence service

 On 12 May 1982, just over a month after the start of the Falklands War, St Edmund was requisitioned for use by the Royal Navy.
 Between 13 and 19 May, St Edmund was modified at HMNB Devonport, becoming a troopship.
 An embarked Naval Party 2060 (NP2060) were drafted to the vessel.
 She had two helipads, a satellite communications system, two freshwater generating plants and replenishment-at-sea gear fitted.

 On 20 May, St Edmund, set sail from Devonport for the Falkland Islands with 5th Brigade troops along with some members of the Royal Air Force.
 On 30 June, St Edmund transported Argentine Prisoners of War to Puerto Madryn.
 Upon return to the Falklands, St Edmund was used to ferry troops between the Falklands and Ascension Island.
 She later became an accommodation ship at Port Stanley.
 On 17 July, St Edmund transported 9 Parachute Squadron RE to Ascension.
 St Edmund returned to the UK and was based at on the Tyne in Gateshead.
-On 28 January 1983, the MoD compulsory purchased St Edmund from British Rail.
+On 28 January 1983, the MoD compulsorily purchased St Edmund from British Rail.

 On Good Friday 1983, St Edmund was commissioned formally into the Royal Navy as HMS Keren with a crew of 35.
 The RN crew then set about learning the ship ready to take her back to the Falklands.
 However, a few weeks later, HMS Keren was decommissioned and became MV Keren.

 In May 1983, Keren sailed for the Falklands and was used as a floating landing stage.
 With the addition of extra refrigerated storage in the car decks and a new water osmosis plant, Keren could accommodate approximately 1000 troops.
 In July 1985, Keren returned to the UK and, after a government funded refit at Vosper Thornycroft in Southampton, she was laid up near Portsmouth for sale.